About the Homes Located at 31 Wharf Road

 In partnership with Bolinas Community Land Trust (BCLT), we are building 8 new, affordable homes on Wharf Road in Bolinas.
-These homes are for local families earning between 60% – 80% of Area Median Income (AMI) and provide opportunity for homeownership for first-time home buyers.
+These homes are for households earning between 60-80% of Marin County’s Area Median Income (AMI).
+Two units will be for applicants whose household income is at least 60% of the AMI but no greater than 65%.
+This will provide homeownership opportunities for first time homebuyers.
 You can read more about the origins of the partnership and the project in our joint press release.

 BCLT will retain ownership of the land in perpetuity through their community land trust model, ensuring long-term affordability and community control.
 In addition to the 8 new homes, BCLT’s permanent headquarters will also be located onsite so they can remain easily accessible and closely connected to the community they serve.